 Cleaning supplies and equipment

-Germs from a patient may be found on any object that was used during the patient's care.
-Some germs can live for 5 months on a dry surface.
+Germs from a person may be found on any object the person touched or on equipment that was used during their care.
+Some germs can live up to 5 months on a dry surface.

-Your workplace has policies about how to clean supplies and equipment.
+Follow your workplace policies on how to clean supplies and equipment.